-1. He is a big fan of women: Last year he told Fortune that for most of American history, our economy has chugged along using only half of its available ingenuity and labor.
-“One of the things that encourages me about our country,” he said, “is that for over half [our history] we wasted half our talent.
+- He is a big fan of women: Last year he revealed to Fortune that for the majority of American history, our economy has gradually progressed with merely half its accessible effort and inventiveness.
+“One of the things that encourage me about our country,” he said, “is that for over half [our history], we wasted half our talent.
 If we got where we did by 1920 using only half our talent, imagine what we can do by using all of it.”

-4. Surround yourself with smart people: Buffett has said, “It’s better to hang out with people better than you.
+- Surround yourself with smart people: Buffett has said, “It’s better to hang out with people better than you.
 Pick out associates whose behavior is better than yours and you’ll drift in that direction.”
-This shows he is always wanting to improve.
+His constant drive for improvement speaks volumes about his character.

-8. It’s not all about the money: Despite having a lot of it, money is not that interesting to Buffett.
-He still lives in the house he purchased more than four decades ago.
-We know he has given away 99 percent of his immense fortune to charities, and together with Melinda and Bill Gates, Warren Buffett initiated the Giving Pledge, which is asking hundreds of wealthy Americans to give away at least 50 percent of their wealth to charity.
+- It’s not all about the money: Despite having a large fortune, money does not consume Warren Buffett – he still resides in the same house that he purchased over four decades ago.
+Furthermore, to further demonstrate his philanthropic nature and generosity, Buffet has given away 99 percent of his immense wealth to various charities; alongside Melinda and Bill Gates, Buffett even initiated the Giving Pledge which is asking hundreds of wealthy individuals across America to donate at least fifty percent of their fortunes towards charitable causes.

-9. Failure is not the end: Berkshire Hathaway was a floundering textile company when Buffett came along.
+- Failure is not the end: When Buffett arrived, Berkshire Hathaway was a struggling textile company ready to be revitalized.
 According to StrategicBusinessTeam.com, “Warren Buffett stepped in with a resolve to turn around its finances.
 Did he succeed?
 The answer is no. Berkshire Hathaway was already a dead business and a failure but Warren Buffett was able to see what others couldn’t see: its subsidiaries.
 Armed with these uncovered assets, Warren Buffett repositioned Berkshire Hathaway to become one of the most valuable companies in the world.”